ryanreh99/sprint-board/README.md

 - Django for backend.
 - Webpack a module bundler.
 - all-auth for authentication
-- Bootstrap, MD Bootstrap for static assets.
+- Bootstrap for static assets.
 - Javascript + JQuery for frontend.

 ### Setup-